-Date Changes and actions 30 June 2023 Temporary full expensing for depreciating assets ends.
-Bonus deduction under the 'Technology boost' ends.
-Loss carry back measures that allowed losses to be applied against prior year taxable profits ends.
-1 July 2023 Small business instant asset write-off for depreciating assets costing less than \$20,000 commences.^ \$20,000 small business energy boost commences.
-21 May 2024 FBT return and payments due if applicable unless lodging electronically through a tax agent.
-25 June 2024 FBT return and payments due if lodging electronically through a tax agent.
-Pre-30 June 2024 Review shareholder loan accounts and make minimum loan repayments (may need to declare dividends).
+Date Changes and actions 30 June 2024 \$20,000 small business energy boost ended.
+Skills & training boost ended.
+1 July 2024 Personal income tax rates and threshold changed.
+Super guarantee rate increased to 11.5%.
+Small business instant asset write off for depreciating assets costing less than \$20,000 extended until 30 June 2025.
+21 May 2025 FBT return and payments due if applicable unless lodging electronically through a tax agent.
+25 June 2025 FBT return and payments due if lodging electronically through a tax agent.
+Pre-30 June 2025 Review shareholder loan accounts and make minimum loan repayments (may need to declare dividends).
 Pay superannuation to deduct contributions in the current financial year Complete a stocktake where required (see Do you need to do a stocktake?).
 Write-off bad debts and scrap any obsolete stock or plant and equipment.

 Ensure any inter-entity management fees have been raised.
-30 June 2024 \$20,000 small business energy boost scheduled to end.
-Skills & training boost ends.

-1 July 2024 Personal income tax rates and thresholds change.
-Super guarantee rate increases to 11.5%.
-Small business energy incentive commences.
-14 July 2024 Single touch payroll finalisation declarations need to be made (extensions can apply for closely held employees).
-28 July 2024 Quarterly super guarantee payment due (1 April - 30 June).
-28 August 2024 Taxable payments annual reports for payments to contractors due.
+For trusts - ensure trustee resolutions are in place to be able to distribute trust income for the 2024-2025 financial years to beneficiaries.
 1 July 2025 Super guarantee rate increases to 12%.
+GIC/SIC incurred no longer deductible.
+14 July 2025 Single touch payroll finalisation declarations need to be made (extensions can apply for closely held employees).
+28 July 2025 Quarterly super guarantee payment due (1 April - 30 June).
+For trusts - TFN Report due for any Tax File Numbers received from beneficiaries for the 2025 year (relevant for new beneficiaries) 28 August 2025 Taxable payments annual reports for payments to contractors due.